-Selling and marketing expenses primarily comprise compensation and related costs for selling and marketing personnel, and related travel, selling and marketing expenses, as well as an allocated portion of our occupancy costs.
+Selling and marketing expenses primarily comprise compensation and related costs for selling and marketing personnel, and related travel, fees paid to external sales partners, other selling and marketing expenses, as well as an allocated portion of our occupancy costs.
 The following table summarizes for the periods indicated, a year-over-year comparison of our selling and marketing expense (in thousands):

+Change from Percent

-Year Annual Amount Change from Prior Year
+Year Annual Amount Prior Year Change

+Year 2009 \$ 11,431 \$ (408) (3)%

-2008 \$11,839 \$869 8%
+2008 11,839 869 8%

-2007 10,970 745 7%
+2007 10,970

-2006 10,225 -

-The increase in selling and marketing expenses in 2008 largely reflects higher variable compensation that was paid to our sales employees on higher revenue levels.
-Although the total headcount has not changed significantly since 2007, we have changed the composition of our sales organization from supporting OEM partners to supporting more direct selling.
+The decrease in selling and marketing expenses in 2009 largely reflects spending controls and lower variable selling expenses on lower sales levels.
+Although the total headcount has not changed significantly since 2008, we have changed the composition of our sales organization from supporting OEM partners to supporting more direct selling.
 We have also increased our marketing department staffing as we concentrate on developing and improving the Active Power brand, and supporting our direct selling activities.
-The 2008 expense also includes approximately \$0.3 million of stock-based compensation.
-We anticipate that selling and marketing expenses will continue to increase in 2009 but reduce as a percentage of revenues as we expand our direct sales force into new geographies and due to higher variable compensation as our revenues continue to increase.
+Selling and marketing expense included approximately \$0.3 million and \$0.3 million of stock-based compensation for 2008 and 2009, respectively.
+We anticipate that selling and marketing expenses will continue to increase in 2010 but reduce as a percentage of revenues as we expand our direct sales force into new geographies, add specific resources to support the IT channel and due to higher variable compensation as our revenues continue to increase.